FAQs – **Currently Only Accepting Clothing Items, Art, Collectibles & Musical Instruments (no organs or pianos) **

 What makes you different from the other charities picking up clothing?

 We conduct our own operations.
 We are not managed or financially backed by any private corporation; we operate using a free market business model.
+Our administrative costs are only 12.6% of total revenue.
 Everyone that works for the Foundation, from drivers to telemarketers to workers at our attended donation stations, is on the Foundations payroll.
 Every penny of revenue is used to support our operations and help fund the great work of Big Brother Big Sister Agencies throughout Greater Boston, Eastern Massachusetts.

 How much can I declare on my receipt?